-Bengdara was appointed last year by Dbeiba, whose own interim government was set up in 2021 through a UN-backed process.
+Bengdara was appointed last year by Dbeiba, whose own interim government was formed in 2021 through a UN-backed process.

 The eastern-based parliament and factions that support it said early last year that the government was no longer legitimate, rejecting both the appointment of Bengdara and the deals Tripoli had made with foreign nations.

 The chaos in Libya since the 2011 NATO-backed uprising that toppled leader Muammar Gaddafi has left much of the country in the hands of armed groups.
-A small Italian military mission has been in Libya for several years.
+There has been a small Italian military mission in Libya for several years now.

 Dbeibach and Meloni said they also discussed illegal migration from Libya to Italy.
 Rome will support Libya by providing new search and rescue ships, Dbeiba said.